jazzsequence/jazzsequence.com/README.md

 <!-- TODO -->
 <!--
 * Move my plugins that are composerized to packagist so I don't need to use them as composer repositories
-* composerize plugins that arne't already so we can move them to packagist
+* composerize plugins that aren't already so we can move them to packagist
-* move the deploy workflow off of DeployHQ and onto GitHub Actions
 * change the dashboard "home" link to point back to the regular dashboard rather than the altis dashboard
-* use a pantheon sandbox to test the actual site before deploying to production -->
+* use a pantheon sandbox to test the actual site before deploying to production
+* add a deploy to pantheon workflow to test code sync to pantheon while still syncing code to DO -->